psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 The following, which seems worth a note in "N. & Q." comes to me in a letter from a lady dated "All Saint's Day, 1878."
 Church Pulverbatch is in Salop, and the letter is written at Chester:—

 "I knew an old Mrs. Ward of Church Pulverbatch, who was born in 1752 and died in 1853.
 She never had an illness in her life.
-On the dy she *attained her hundredth year* she was dressed in her bridal dress of yellow satin, and kept her *fête* by receivng the Holy Communionwith her friends and neighbours.
+On the day she *attained her hundredth year* she was dressed in her bridal dress of yellow satin, and kept her *fête* by receivng the Holy Communionwith her friends and neighbours.
 I am reminded of her just now by the children who are singing their 'Souling Song' under my window; for Mrs. Ward was the last of her generation — or of any generation — in her neighbourhood, to make 'soul cakes.'"
 A. J. M.

 tag: soul-cake